#

 double rate = 1.0)

-In the alternative constructor you can add several file segments.
+An alternative constructor allows you to add multiple file segments:

 public VideoSource(